OpenSourceEconomics/respy/doc/source/tutorial.rst

         respy.estimate(respy_obj)

-In an earlier working paper version of their paper, the original authors provide a full account of the choice distributions for all three specifications (`online <https://www.minneapolisfed.org/research/staff-reports/the-solution-and-estimation-of-discrete-choice-dynamic-programming-models-by-simulation-and-interpolation-monte-carlo-evidence>`_).
+In an earlier `working paper  <https://www.minneapolisfed.org/research/staff-reports/the-solution-and-estimation-of-discrete-choice-dynamic-programming-models-by-simulation-and-interpolation-monte-carlo-evidence>`_, Keane (1994b) provide a full account of the choice distributions for all three specifications.
 The results from the recomputation line up well with their reports.
-You can download the all the material for the recomputation `here <https://github.com/restudToolbox/package/tree/master/respy/tests/resources>`_.